Archives

 What if I have already moved out?

 If you have moved without notifying us, your voucher may be canceled.
-If you notified us before you moved out, you will only have 60 days from your move-out date to find a new place to rent and turn in a Request for Tenancy Approval (RTA.)
+If you notified us before you moved out, you will be notified in writing about how many days you have to find a new place to rent and turn in a Request for Tenancy Approval (RTA.)

-If you cannot find a place within 60 days, you can request an extension, but extensions may not be granted.
-If funding is cut while you are searching, your voucher could be frozen for weeks or months.
+If you cannot find a unit before your search time expires, you can request an extension, but extensions may not be granted.
+If funding is cut while you are searching, your voucher could be “frozen” for weeks or months.

 What should I do when I’m ready to move?